GeoSense-Freiburg/panops-data-registry/README.md

 ### Important!
 This project is still in active development, so before using it, please contact daniel.lusk@geosense.uni-freiburg.de.

+### File Naming and Versioning
+**Important change:** Previous versions of GBIF `all_tracheophyta_non-cult` pulls and TRY PFT datasets used date-stamped or version-numbered filenames (e.g., `all_tracheophyta_non-cult_2024-04-10` or `try_pft_v2.parquet`).
+Since this data registry now uses DVC for version control, these files are saved with generic filenames:
+- `all_tracheophyta_non-cult` (instead of date-stamped versions)
+- `try_pfts.parquet` (instead of version-numbered files)

+The most recent version of each dataset is always available under these generic names.
+To access previous versions, use Git and DVC together to check out earlier commits and their associated data versions.

 ### Downloading data (TODO: Update with correct instructions)
 Downloading data from this registry is simple—that's the point!